-Taking it’s cue from the title Dances With Wolves, director Susanna White’s Woman Walks Ahead is the Lakota Sioux tribe name given to 19th century painter and activist Caroline Weldon.
+Taking its cue from the title Dances With Wolves, director Susanna White’s Woman Walks Ahead is the Lakota Sioux tribe name given to 19th-century painter and activist Caroline Weldon.
 It refers to Weldon’s refusal to follow Sitting Bull when walking across the open Dakota landscape together, stubbornly demanding instead that she should be able to move at her own pace, either alongside, or even ahead.

 As portrayed in the new biographical drama, Caroline Weldon (Jessica Chastain) tells us during the film’s opening that there are no portraits anywhere of the Lakota tribe leader, Sitting Bull (Michael Greyeyes).
 “I intend to rectify the situation,” she states.
 She then packs her bags.
-Along with her paints, canvas and brushes, she boards a train in New York and travels across states to Dakota.
+Along with her paints, canvas, and brushes, she boards a train in New York and travels across states to Dakota.

 It’s while journeying alone that Weldon encounters US Army Colonel Silas Grove (Sam Rockwell) who immediately invades her privacy.
 With a clear, contentious attitude, he wastes no time in letting her know how he feels about her wanting to meet the man responsible for the massacre of the 7th Cavalry and the death of Lt.
 Col. George Custer.
 From Grove’s point of view, the woman from New York is nothing but an east coast liberal; an agitator with a political agenda to stir things up at a critical time of negotiations between the tribe and the US government.
 At a stop, Grove tells Weldon, “You get back on that train and return east today,” later adding, “Little Big Horn will be avenged, d’ya follow?”

 After some initial resistance, and despite a summons from army commanding officer James McLaughlin (Ciaran Hinds) stating, “I demand you be back on that train tomorrow morning,” a meeting between the artist and the Lakota leader is eventually arranged.
-After some financial negotiation, Weldon agrees to pay Sitting Bull if he consents to having his portrait done.
+After some financial negotiation, Weldon agrees to pay Sitting Bull if he consents to have his portrait done.
 While watching the artist work from afar through binoculars, Rockwell’s Grove is surprised.
 “She really is a painter,” he murmurs to himself.

 Read author Eileen Pollack’s book Woman Walking Ahead: In Search of Catherine Weldon and Sitting Bull, or even glance over Weldon’s page on Wikipedia, and you’ll see that even before leaving New York to paint Sitting Bull’s portrait, in reality, the woman was already a member of the politically motivated National Indian Defense Association.
 The film portrays her initially as an innocent with no agenda other than wanting to paint a picture.
 Her sympathetic attitudes towards the tribe, the film tell us, were formed once a relationship with Sitting Bull developed; it better suits a movie storytelling mode.

 But in reality, on that train from New York when Col. Grove accuses the woman of being an east coast liberal and agitator, he was actually close to the truth.
-Knowing the difference between what we’re watching and how things really were uncomfortably changes a perspective of how you view Weldon.
+Knowing the difference between what we’re watching and how things really were, uncomfortably changes a perspective of how you view Weldon.
 Plus, as history tells us, before an army sniper assassinated Sitting Bull, the Lakota Sioux tribe leader turned against Weldon.
 She fell out of favor.
 Their relationship fell apart.
 Weldon left for New York long before Sitting Bull’s murder.
 For dramatic purposes, The film paints a considerably different portrait.

 In a general sense, much of what we knew, or thought we knew about the history of Native Americans came not so much from the history books or schooling but from the movies.
 For storytelling purposes, the heroes and villains of the west were clearly defined.
 And that’s how it was on the big screen for a long time.
 But for the past few decades, those dark days of Native injustices have come to light, particularly during the 70’s Vietnam era when films like Ralph Nelson’s Soldier Blue and Arthur Penn’s Little Big Man looked back and punctured previously unquestioned beliefs.